Article contents

 If you’re just 50, you might be able to get a 20 year mortgage term with some lenders.
 And if you’re nearing 60, you might only be able to get a mortgage for 10 more years – which can be far bigger monthly payments.

-However, your monthly mortgage payments all depend on how much you’d like to borrow…
+However, your monthly mortgage payments will also depend on how much you’d like to borrow…

-Note: you’ll likely need a good credit score to prove you are able to make mortgage repayments (and other payments) on time (your credit history).
+Note: As you're over 50 you’ll likely need a good credit score to prove you are able to make mortgage repayments (and other payments) on time (your credit history).

 Right, the important question right?
 How much can you actually borrow with a mortgage?